Ciudad Ojeda

 Ciudad Ojeda is a city located in the northeastern shore of Lake Maracaibo in Zulia State in northwestern Venezuela.
+It is the shire town of the Lagunillas Municipality.
 Its population as of the 2005 census was listed as 128,941.

 History

-Ciudad Ojeda was founded on January 19, 1937, by former president Eleazar López Contreras as a settlement for the inhabitants of Lagunillas de Aguas Today, it is a major center for the oil and gas industry in the Lake Maracaibo region.
+Ciudad Ojeda was founded on January 19, 1937, by President Eleazar López Contreras as a settlement for the inhabitants of Lagunillas de Agua.
+Today, it is a major center for the oil and gas industry in the Lake Maracaibo region.

-On November 13, 1939, a terrible fire destroyed Lagunillas de Agua, causing over 200 fatalities.
+On 13 November 1939, an important fire destroyed Lagunillas de Agua, causing over 200 fatalities.
 There are several hypotheses about the cause of the fire that prompted the final and decisive transfer of population to the mainland.
 The truth is that the oil industry was an oily layer on the lake, which had the potential to ignite the wooden houses built on stilts in the lake.
 One hypothesis is the accidental fall of a kerosene lamp to the lake from the Bar Caracas.
 Another is a fire caused by an oil company when he was going to beat his concession, that company helped reconstruction and retained the award after all, there is no evidence of this fact.